flomesh-io/pipy/.github/ISSUE_TEMPLATE/discussion.md

 ## Discussion

-- What aspect of the Pipy would you like to see improved?
+- What aspect of Pipy would you like to see improved?
 - What are the reasons?
 - Include practical examples to illustrate your points.
 - Optionally add one (or more) proposals to improve the current situation.